kimocoder/pidcat/README.md

                         The color names with prefix 'BG_' are background colors.
                         Corresponding case-ignored options are also
                         provided: `--igrep`, `--ihl`, `--igrev`
- * `--extra-header-width`: if customized header added in each log line besides Android headers, this option can help indent additional space for each wrapped lines
- * `--tee`, `--tee-original`: it supports to output the filtered and un-filtered `pidcat` result to specified files, which is useful for checking later
  * `--pipe`: it supports the script running in a pipe mode.
 For example, ``adb -d logcat | pidcat-ex --pipe `tput cols` com.testapp``.
    This is very useful if you want to use 3rd party tool to filter adb output, such as grepping, highlighting.
-For example, ``adb -d logcat
-                        | h -i 'battery' | pidcat-ex --pipe `tput cols`
+For example, ``adb -d logcat | h -i 'battery' | pidcat-ex --pipe `tput cols` com.testapp``.
-                        com.testapp``. [`h`][2] is a keyword highlighting utility.
+   [`h`][2] is a keyword highlighting utility.
    The option needs the current terminal width provided as the parameter, which is easy to get in shell using command `` `tput cols` ``.
+ * `--extra-header-width`: if customized header added in each log line besides Android headers, this option can help indent additional space for each wrapped lines
+ * `--hide-header`: you can also hide your customized header that you don't care to shorten each log line
+ * `--tee`, `--tee-pidcat`, `--tee-adb`: it supports to output the filtered and un-filtered `pidcat` result as well as the original `adb` result to specified files, which is useful for checking log later.
+ * `--addr2line`: if you care about native code (C/C++) crash, this option can automatically symbolicate the addresses to lines in code, given that paths of the debug version .so dynamic library file and Android addr2line tool are provided

 Here is an example of the output of the following command:
 ```bash